Broadsheet case: Background

-Arbitration case and case history
+Case history

 In 2003, the NAB terminated the agreement with Broadsheet, after making settlements with Nawaz Sharif and others.

 However, Broadsheet claimed that it had not been informed of the settlements and it was entitled to service fees on assets it had recovered.

 As a result, the company filed a case of arbitration with the London Court of International Arbitration (LCIA) over non-payment of its service fees.
 The Broadsheet company sent a notice to the Pakistan government claiming damages of $580 million.
 It claimed that NAB had signed an agreement to investigate 200 individuals and the Pakistan government owed it $100 million for investigating and recovery from 6 individuals.
 It also said that it had delivered proofs of Nawaz Sharif's London apartments in 2000 and demanded $21.5 million for delivering these proofs.

 In the meanwhile, the Broadsheet company went bankrupt and was acquired by Kaveh Moussavi, an Iranian and former head of public interest law at Oxford University.
 The original owner of Broadsheet, Jerry James, registered another company in Colorado, which was also named "Broadsheet".

 In May 2008, the NAB reached an agreement with the Colorado registered Broadsheet and paid it an amount of $5 million.

 However, it was realised that the wrong company had been paid, when the Isle of Man registered Broadsheet continued to pursue the arbitration case on the basis that the payment was due to the original company Broadsheet, and not its owner Jerry James, and hence the payment made by NAB had no legal standing in the case between this company and the Pakistani state.

 The case hearings commenced in January 2016, and the Pakistan government lost the case in August of the same year.

 The LCIA upheld Broadsheet's arguments that Jerry James had no authority to act on behalf of the Isle of Man registered Broadsheet LLC.
 It further held that "Pakistan was liable to pay damages as NAB had wrongfully repudiated an asset recovery agreement with Broadsheet and committed a tort of civil conspiracy by entering into a sham settlement with a former Broadsheet executive".

 In November 2018, the LCIA imposed a penalty of $17 million on NAB, along an additional $3 million in case cost.
 In March 2019 the court ordered the NAB to pay $20 million.
 However, the NAB and the Pakistani government failed to comply with the court order.